Naquoc17/Obsidian-Languages-Learning/1 - Source Material/Articles, Blogs/Blood and Cuts - Germany's Finger Wrestling Competition.md

 It's thought that finger wrestling, popular in Germany's Alpine region and neighboring Austria, [[originate|originated]]  as a way to settle arguments.
 The earliest [[depiction|depictions]]  of the sport go back to the 19th century.

-Participants in the 2025 edition wore the [[traditional]] Bavarian dress known as _tracht_ — that's the distinctive combination of the leather pants and suspenders.
+Participants in the 2025 edition wore the [[Traditional 1]] Bavarian dress known as _tracht_ — that's the distinctive combination of the leather pants and suspenders.

 Two competitors sit on opposite sides of a table and each hooks one finger — usually the middle finger — through a small leather loop.